Chapter 1: Autumn Dark

 “What is it then?” she demanded.
 She wasn’t running her finger up his arm now.
 She was looking at him as though he were something awful she’d stepped in.

 “Kaelie?”
 He knew straight away that was wrong too.
 Her eyes narrowed even further.
 “Cassi?” he added weakly, hoping he’d finally got it right.

 He settled in to wait for Harriett to turn up, leaning against the low wall that separated the schoolyard from the street.
-A moment later, he sensed a reduction in light, as if a darker cloud had passed in front of an already clouded sun.
-He looked up for a brief moment, then out of nowhere he felt a strange stinging sensation in his left ear.
+A moment later, he sensed a reduction in light, as if a darker cloud had passed in front of an already veiled sun.
+He looked up to the sky, then out of nowhere he felt a strange stinging sensation in his left ear.

-“What the hell,” he mumbled, rubbing his ear, thinking maybe he’d been stung by a wasp.
+“What the hell?”
+He rubbed his ear, thinking maybe he’d been stung by a wasp.
 Though what a wasp was doing in his ear he had no idea.
 He stuck his finger in his ear and rubbed more vigorously, then stopped, startled, when he heard a barely audible hiss.
 He shook his head.
 Was he imagining things?
 He resumed rubbing his ear.
 This time he heard a faint voice whisper: Jack.
 He looked around.
 No-one was there.
 He rubbed at his ear again.
 Just as quickly as it had started, the stinging stopped.

 “That was weird,” he said to himself.
 Two ten year old girls passing just at that moment overheard him and sped up, walking away from him as fast as they could.
 They glanced over their shoulders to make sure he wasn’t about to lunge after them.
 One of them whispered to the other: “Talking to himself, what a total nutcase.”